ruggeri/tech-notes/databases/database-systems-13-secondary-storage.md

     * RAID6 can tolerate multiple failures.
 This means you'll need at least two parity blocks.
 You can do this using Reed-Solomon coding, for instance.
+        * RAID6 is basically RAID5 with a little more checking.
+        * Apparently people are worried about RAID5 now?
+    * There are "nested" RAID levels, of which RAID10 is most important.
+        * This basically is a RAID0 array consisting of RAID1 arrays.
+        * If you organize `k_1` drives into RAID1 arrays, then combine `k_0` of these into a single RAID0 array, you get the following perf.
+        * `k_0/n` space efficiency.
+Basically, your space efficiency is inversely proportional to the number of drives in RAID1.
+        * `n`x read performance.
+That's because data is distributed across RAID1 arrays, where it's replicated for more read copies.
+        * `n/k_1`x write performance.
+You have to write a copy to each drive in the RAID1 array.
+        * You can tolerate up to `k_1-1` failures in each of the RAID1 arrays.

 # Record Representation